lushcodes/bank_tech_test/README.md

 ### Improvements

 As amazing and functional as the app is, ideally I would like to learn how to separate the functionality into 3 classes.
+This is to improve readability as well as adhere to the Single Responsibility Principle as currently all my functionality is based in one class.
+Separating this out will also make the code easier to change or add additional functionality if required.

 I have diagrammed my thought process below: